-How Much Does Travis Scott Really Know About Kylie Jenner; Per ‘GQ’
+How Much Does Travis Scott Really Know About Kylie Jenner, Per ‘GQ’

-After setting the internet abuzz with their steamy GQ cover shoot, Kylie Jenner, and Travis Scott decided to sit down for a very candid one-on-one, where the Keeping Up With The Kardashians star questioned her rapper boyfriend on a variety of topics about her life and their relationship, to some hilarious results.
+After setting the internet abuzz with their steamy GQ cover shoot, Kylie Jenner and Travis Scott decided to sit down for a very candid one-on-one, where the Keeping Up with the Kardashians star questioned her rapper boyfriend on a variety of topics about her life and their relationship, with some hilarious results.

-The video, which can be viewed here, offers a true test of Travis’s, real name Jacques Webster, memory when it comes to the smaller nuances of his daily life with Jenner, as well as his knowledge of her past as well.
+The video, which can be viewed here, offers a true test of Travis’, real name Jacques Webster, memory when it comes to the smaller nuances of his daily life with Jenner, as well as his knowledge of her past as well.

 Jenner started off the “Kylie Quiz” on an easier note, asking the rapper what color toothbrush she has, to which he immediately replied “pink,” scoring him his first point.